Serving

 1. Break CAULIFLOWER into moderate size florettes

-2. Wash TOOR DAL in several changes of water (the washing reduces foaming).
-Put in a sauce pot with 2 cups WATER and bring to a boil uncovered. turn to a very low simmer, cover and simmer for 45 min (or longer if you want very smooth as they do in India).
-Simmer uncovered a bit if necessary - there should be almost no free water.
+2. Wash TOOR DAL in a wire strainer under hot running water (the washing reduces foaming).
+Put in a sauce pan with 2 cups Water and bring to a boil uncovered (to prevent foaming over).
+Turn to a very low simmer, cover and simmer for 45 min (or longer if you want it very smooth as they do in India - I like a bit more texture).
+Simmer uncovered a bit if necessary - there should be almost no free water when it is done.

-3. Peel TOMATOES and cut into about 3/4 inch chunks, mix with SAMBAR POWDER and TURMERIC.
+3. Scald TOMATOES 1 minute in boiling water, quench in cold water, peel and cut into about 3/4 inch chunks, mix with Sambar Powder and Turmeric.

-6. Split the RED CHILI lengthwise and mix with MUSTARD SEEDS and CURRY LEAVES (if you have them).
-Have this ready for the last moment before serving.
+6. Mix Tadka: Split the RED CHILI lengthwise and mix with Mustard Seeds and Curry Leaves (if you have them).
+Have this all ready for the last moment before serving.

-10. Add COCONUT MILK and adjust liquid as needed - Sambars should be fairly liquid.
+3. Add Coconut Milk and adjust liquid as needed - Sambars should be fairly liquid.
 Bring back to a simmer.

-11. Tadka: heat OIL in a small pan.
+4. Tadka: heat Oil in a small pan.
 Fry Mustard Seed Mix stirring until mustard seeds are popping well (just a few seconds).
 Pour over the sambar and give it a swirl.

 NOTES:

-1. Toor Dal: peeled and split Pigeon Peas, also called Tuvar Dal.
+[Tuvar Dal] This is peeled and split Pigeon Peas.
 For a lighter flavor you could use Moong Dal- peeled and split Mung Beans.
+Both these are available at any market serving an Indian community.
+If your Toor Dal is old, it will not cook tender.